alphabetically (on a 5 point system).........

 You should note the cash only policy and that dining could be either indoors in a warm-ish but breezy (and beautiful) room, or at one of their outdoor tables which may actually be "on the beach".
 Preferences should be given with your reservation.

 The restaurant has no sign in front but the crowd out front will give it away.
 I wish the owners a long and happy life in Provincetown.

 https://resy.com/cities/cpc/spindlers (and by phone)

-Once a relatively unknown restaurant at the Waterford Inn, Chef Barbara Lynch of Boston restaurant fame came to town and transformed their restaurant into what is now Spindler's.
+Once a relatively unknown restaurant at the Waterford Inn, Chef Barbara Lynch of Boston restaurant fame came to town several years ago and transformed their restaurant into what is now Spindler's.
 In this case, transformation is a mild word to use.
-What was a banal restaurant that could be passed by without notice has now become the restaurant that should absolutely be noticed.
+What was a banal restaurant that could be passed by without notice has now become a restaurant that should absolutely be noticed.
 Perhaps a block or two beyond the center of Commercial Street, a turn to the East may be worth your while.

 The outdoor patio looks pretty and inviting but I have always tried to snag a seat on the upstairs level, open to the street and overlooking the Commercial Street traffic.
 There you will find a long bar which, if the outermost tables are taken, seem to be a good choice.

 The wine list is ample by the bottle and short by the glass with descriptions that scream out for help.
 Sommeliers may be in short supply.